Exiturn/modern_bank_app_jsm/README.md

-# GPT-3 Practice React App
+# Modern Banking App

-This is a fully responsive, modern UI website application that is based on one of the challenge projects from JavaScript Mastery on Youtube.
+This is a website application that is based on one of the challenge projects from JavaScript Mastery on Youtube.
-Built with React.js and styled with TailwindCSS.
+Built with React.js, Vite and styled with TailwindCSS.

 A figma design was provided along with the assets and colour scheme.

 # Table of Contents